UWB-ACM/CTCI/2020-01-Winter/4_trees/README.md

   def kthSmallest(self, root: TreeNode, k: int) -> int:
-      count = [k] #<= why use list when it's only 1 element? because list and set is the only thing that is mutable in python.
-So we can "pass by reference" result = [-1]
+      count = [k] #<= why use list when it's only 1 element? because list is mutable in python.
+So we can "pass by reference", while an int or float is immutable and cannot pass by reference. result = [-1]
       self.findNode(root,count,result)
       return result[0]